Fine Arts | Ceramics 1

 The class format includes demonstrations, slide presentations,

-critiques, self-initiated projects, instructor initiated projects all
+critiques, self-initiated projects, instructor initiated projects

-places more emphasis on the technique of wheel throwing.
+majors and places more emphasis on the technique of wheel throwing.

 Assignments, Tests, and Grades: There are approximately 6 to 10

 assignments a semester with critiques being held.
-Grades are based on
+Grades are based

-attitude, attendance, craftsmanship, technical competency, idea,
+on attitude, attendance, craftsmanship, technical competency, idea,

 content of work, innovativeness, creativity, aesthetic quality of